When Do Criminal Convictions Trigger Deportation?

 A Law Firm at the Intersection of Criminal Law and Immigration

-At the Law Offices of Anthony J. Pullara, in Torrance and downtown Los Angeles, we provide aggressive defense for immigrants charged with criminal offenses.
+At the Law Offices of Anthony J. Pullara, in Torrance, we provide aggressive defense for immigrants charged with criminal offenses.
 Our firm also assists immigration lawyers across the country in contesting criminal convictions in California that carry serious immigration consequences.

 Attorney Anthony Pullara has more than 25 years of experience handling this type of work.
 We are here to guide you toward the course of action that makes sense for you regarding participation in the DACA program.